Testing the Publish and Synchronization process

 Edit on GitHub

 Publish & Synchronize (P&S) is an asynchronous process of changing data available to customers by pushing the data into storage, for example, Redis, and making it searchable, for example, with Elasticsearch.
-Due to its asynchronous nature, it is not easy to test the full process while developing.
+Because of its asynchronous nature, it is not easy to test the full process while developing.

 In short, in P&S, you create or update an entity in the database.
 The process is like this: